 Obesity Disrupts Testosterone Production

 A sedentary lifestyle not only induces Low-T through a lack of physical activity, but it also slows down the metabolism and encourages the buildup of fat, which further depresses Testosterone Levels.
 This is exacerbated by an unhealthy diet, especially a diet that is high in simple carbohydrates.

-Obesity restricts Testosterone Production because adipose fat cells actually have the capability to produce Estrogen.
-The larger and more numerous your fat cells are, the more Estrogen that your body produces.
-Men need a certain level of Estrogen for good health, but obesity unnecessarily tips the scales toward Estrogen Production, which inhibits the body’s Testosterone Concentrations.
+Obesity restricts Testosterone Production because adipose fat cells have the capability to produce Estrogen.
+The larger and more numerous your fat cells are the more Estrogen that your body produces.
+Men need a certain level of Estrogen for good health, but obesity unnecessarily tips the scales toward Estrogen Production, which inhibits the body's Testosterone Concentrations.

 How Can I Eat Healthier to Increase Testosterone?

 The best way to improve your Testosterone Levels via diet is to cut back on the sweets and simple carbs.
-Your body uses simple carbs for immediate energy, and if your body doesn’t have a need for the energy, it will convert it directly into fat.
-Complex carbs are okay in moderation, but make sure that you don’t eat too many complex carbs, or you will experience the same problem.
+Your body uses simple carbs for immediate energy, and if your body doesn't need the energy, it will convert it directly into fat.
+Complex carbs are okay in moderation, but make sure that you don't eat too many complex carbs, or you will experience the same problem.